captswag/shell-scripting-101/2-variables/README.md

 Once the shell script exits, its environment is destroyed.
 But `MYVAR` keeps its value of `hello` within your interactive shell.
 In order to receive environment changes back from the script, we must source the script.
-This effectively runs the script within our own interactive shell, instead of spawing anohter shell to run it.
+This effectively runs the script within our own interactive shell, instead of spawing another shell to run it.

 We can source a script via the "." (dot) command.